Speech-generating device: Digitized speech

-Words, phrases or entire messages can be digitised and stored onto the device for playback to be activated by the user.
+Words, phrases or entire messages can be digitized and stored onto the device for playback to be activated by the user.
 This process is formally known as Voice Banking.
-Advantages of recorded speech include that it (a) provides natural prosody and speech naturalness for the listener (e.g., person of the same age and gender as the AAC user can be selected to record the messages), and (b) it provides for additional sounds that may be important for the user such as laughing or whistling.
-Moreover, Digitized SGDs is that they provide a degree of normalcy both for the patient and for their families when they lose their ability to speak on their own.
+Advantages of recorded speech include that (a) it provides natural prosody and speech naturalness for the listener (e.g., person of the same age and gender as the AAC user can be selected to record the messages), and (b) it provides for additional sounds that may be important for the user such as laughing or whistling.
+Moreover, digitized SGDs provide a degree of normalcy both for the patient and for their families when they lose their ability to speak on their own.

 A major disadvantage of using only recorded speech is that users are unable to produce novel messages; they are limited to the messages pre-recorded into the device.
 Depending on the device, there may be a limit to the length of the recordings.

 Synthesized speech

 SGDs that use synthesized speech apply the phonetic rules of the language to translate the user's message into voice output (speech synthesis).
 Users have the freedom to create novel words and messages and are not limited to those that have been pre-recorded on their device by others.

-Smartphones and computers have increased the use of synthesized speech devices through the creation of apps that allow the user to select from a list of phrases or messages to be spoken in the voice and language that the user has chosen.
-Apps such as SpeakIt! or Assistive Express for iPhone provide a cheap way to use a speech-generating device without having to visit a doctor's office or learn to use specialized machinery.
+The use of synthesized speech has increased due to the creation of software that takes advantage of the user's existing computers and smartphones.
+AAC apps like Spoken or Avaz are available on Android and iOS, providing a way to use a speech-generating device without having to visit a doctor's office or learn to use specialized machinery.
+In many cases, these options are also more affordable than a dedicated device.

 Synthesized SGDs may allow multiple methods of message creation that can be used individually or in combination: messages can be created from letters, words, phrases, sentences, pictures, or symbols.
 With synthesized speech there is virtually unlimited storage capacity for messages with few demands on memory space.

-Synthesized speech engines are available in many languages, and the engine's parameters, such as speech rate, pitch range, gender, stress patterns, pauses, and pronunciation exceptions can be manipulated by the user.
+Synthesized speech engines are available in many languages, and the engine's parameters, such as speech rate, pitch range, gender, stress patterns, pauses, and pronunciation exceptions, can be manipulated by the user.

 Selection set and vocabulary

 The selection set of a SGD is the set of all messages, symbols and codes that are available to a person using that device.
-The content, organisation, and updating of this selection set are areas of active research and are influenced by a number of factors, including the user's ability, interests and age.
+The content, organization, and updating of this selection set are areas of active research and are influenced by a number of factors, including the user's ability, interests and age.
 The selection set for an AAC system may include words that the user does not know yet – they are included for the user to "grow into".
 The content installed on any given SGD may include a large number of preset pages provided by the manufacturer, with a number of additional pages produced by the user or the user's care team depending on the user's needs and the contexts that the device will be used in.